-The appointed radiation protection advisor (RPA) must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
-The practice manager confirmed that no new radiology equipment had been installed since the previous RQIA inspection and a quality assurance visit was not due to be undertaken therefore the radiation safety file was not reviewed as part of this inspection.
+The appointed RPA must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
+The most recent report generated by the RPA November 2019 evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.
+A critical examination and acceptance test report for the new intra-oral x-ray, was undertaken on 1 August 2022.